 • Achieved a favorable outcome for an innovator pharmaceutical company in Hatch-Waxman litigation related to one of its main products.
 Successfully moved the Judicial Panel on Multidistrict Litigation to consolidate all actions in the District of Delaware and resolved all cases during discovery.

-• Represented an innovator pharmaceutical company in a four-day Hatch-Waxman patent infringement trial in the District of Delaware about a tyrosine kinase inhibitor used to treat several cancers.
+• Successfully defended the compound patent on an innovator pharmaceutical company’s main product in a four-day Hatch-Waxman patent infringement trial in the District of Delaware.

 • Represented a major pharmaceutical company in several declaratory judgment actions in the District of New Jersey related to an Orange Book-listed patent for its product.
 Obtained complete dismissal following briefing about the Hatch-Waxman Act’s exclusivity provisions.